Terms of Reference

 Purpose

 The First Nations Digital Inclusion Advisory Group is focussed on Outcome 17 of the National Agreement on Closing the Gap.
 Outcome 17 is about ensuring First Nations people can access information and services to make informed decisions about their own lives.
-The Advisory Group will work in partnership with First Nations people throughout its work.

-The Advisory Group will provide advice on ways to improve digital inclusion in areas such as telecommunications, media and broadcasting.
-It will focus on access, affordability and digital ability.
+The Advisory Group will provide advice to the Minister for Communications about digital inclusion for First Nations people, including ways to improve digital inclusion in areas such as telecommunications, media and broadcasting.
+It will advocate for improving access, ability and affordability to government, industry and the not-for-profit sector, providing an important voice on digital inclusion measures.
+This includes:

 Function and scope of the Advisory Group